digideskio/kubernetes/docs/proposals/component-registration.md

 As a local process monitoring tool (e.g. monit), I want to be able to determine the condition of the component process I am monitoring to determine if it needs to be restarted.

-As a remote container/vm monitoring tool (e.g. bosh monitor), I want to be able to determine the heath of the component container/vm I am monitoring.
+As a remote container/vm monitoring tool (e.g. bosh monitor), I want to be able to determine the health of the component container/vm I am monitoring.

 Note: Self-healing requires knowing how to deploy the cluster components, which is different for each cloud platform and changes based on component configuration.